montogeek/laravel-docs-es/validation.md

 Sometimes, you may wish to ignore a given ID during the unique check.
 For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
 Of course, you will want to verify that the e-mail address is unique.
 However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.
 You only want to throw a validation error if the user provides an e-mail address that is already used by a different user.
 To tell the unique rule to ignore the user's ID, you may pass the ID as the third parameter:

     'email' => 'unique:users,email_address,'.$user->id

+If your table uses a primary key column name other than `id`, you may specify it as the fourth parameter:

+    'email' => 'unique:users,email_address,'.$user->id.',user_id'

 **Adding Additional Where Clauses:**